How OrthoK Works in Detail

 Although several studies proved ortho-k’s effectiveness, it wasn’t until the 1990s, when the corneal topographer was developed, that ortho-k became more widely available.
 Since then, the treatment has been gaining popularity.
 Today ortho-k is one of the preferred myopia management methodologies.

 At 20/20 Eye Care, we will evaluate if ortho-k is a suitable treatment option to manage your child’s myopia.
-Schedule an appointment with Melania Napolitano, O.D. for an eye exam today.
+Schedule an appointment with Dr. Melania and Dr. Mesha for an eye exam today.